-Q2.4: Is there a maximum share for purchases of an ABS under the ABSPP?
+Q2.6 Is there a maximum share for purchases of an ABS under the ABSPP?

 In general, ABSPP purchases are limited to a maximum of 70% of the outstanding nominal amount of a tranche of an ABS (with the same or fungible international securities identifying number (ISIN)).
-However, in the case of ABSs with underlying claims against obligors incorporated or resident in Greece or Cyprus, a corresponding limit of 30% per ISIN will be applied (as outlined in Articles 2(8) and 5(2) of Decision ECB/2014/45).
-Additionally, the Eurosystem retains full discretion in its decision to purchase or refrain from purchasing any ABS meeting the ABSPP’s eligibility criteria.

-Q2.5: Do you also purchase mezzanine tranches?
+Q2.7 Do you also purchase mezzanine tranches?

-Q2.6: Do you also purchase equity tranches?
+Q2.8 Do you also purchase equity tranches?

 No, the Eurosystem may only purchase senior and guaranteed mezzanine tranches of those ABSs that fulfil the eligibility criteria described above.

-Q2.8: Are retained ABSs part of the purchasable universe?
+Q2.11 Are retained ABSs part of the purchasable universe?

 Retained ABSs are in principle part of the purchasable universe if, like any other ABS, they fulfil the eligibility criteria.
-A fully retained ABS tranche can only be eligible for purchase under the ABSPP if at least one external investor without a close link to the originator also purchases part of the respective ABS tranche, either prior to or at the same time as the Eurosystem (as outlined in Article 2(7) of Decision ECB/2014/45).
+A fully retained ABS tranche is only eligible for purchase under the ABSPP if at least one external investor without a close link to the originator also purchases part of the respective ABS tranche, either prior to or at the same time as the Eurosystem (as outlined in Article 2(7) of Decision ECB/2014/45).